 Like all VR units, you will have a much better experience if you own a state of the art graphics card and a quad-core processor.
 It’s important to note that the product will adapt to your specs to provide the best possible experience and results.

 You can buy the full VR Kit with the headset, controllers and base stations, but you can also acquire every part individually or in smaller packages.
 The complete VR kit is $1000, the headset and controllers are $750 and the headset itself is $500.
 If this is your first headset we suggest picking up the entire kit.
 You can go to Steam to purchase, they’re currently shipping to 31 selected countries.
 For international shipping, you could try Amazon but be warned of inflated prices and make a smart decision.

 As you can see, the Valve Index is quite an extraordinary piece of engineering.
 The prices might be a bit high, but there’s definitely a lot of value and quality for the money.
-This is more expensive than Vive and the Oculus Rift S, but it also seems to deliver even more immersion, so if you’ve got the rig and got the budget it looks like the Valve Index is worth it.
+Certainly, this is more expensive than the Vive Cosmos and the Oculus Rift S, but it also seems to deliver even more immersion, so if you’ve got the rig and got the budget it looks like the Valve Index is worth it.
 However, if you live out of the supported areas offered from Valve, it would be a risky investment incase something goes wrong or breaks.
 User and influencer opinions suggests it might!